 Over 6 courses (which change seasonally), Walthamstow’s Tube tasting experience is brought to life with Latin American love, curated by Nick Atkins and Colombian born Head Chef Bea Maldonado (who comes aboard the Tube to welcome you on your culinary journey).

-Unique, tasty and ultimately fun, Walthamstow’s Tube supper club is an immersive dining experience that ‘departs’ three times a week (Thursdays to Saturdays).
+Unique, tasty and ultimately fun, Walthamstow’s Tube supper club is an immersive London dining experience (definitely an Instagrammable experience in London) that ‘departs’ three times a week (Thursdays to Saturdays).

 Address: Walthamstow supperclub.tube, Walthamstow Pumphouse Museum, 10 S Access Road, London E17 8AX